rese1f/aurora/docs/auroracap/TRAIN.md

 - `--deepspeed` means using DeepSpeed to optimize the training.
 XTuner comes with several integrated strategies including ZeRO-1, ZeRO-2, and ZeRO-3.
 If you wish to disable this feature, simply remove this argument.

 ## Weight convert
-After training, convert the saved `.pth` model (if using DeepSpeed, it will be a directory) to Hugging Face model, by
+After training, convert the saved `.pth` model (if using DeepSpeed, it will be a directory) to Xtuner format model, by
 ```
 python src/xtuner/xtuner/tools/model_converters/pth_to_hf.py \
     ${CONFIG_PATH}  \